fstagni/DIRACDocs/source/UserGuide/WebAppUserGuide/index.rst

 **Note:** If you have a state saved under Desktop theme, you can open using Tab theme.
 This works other way around as well.

-An video tutorial available on `https://www.youtube.com/watch?v=vKBpED0IyLc` link.
+A video tutorial is available on `https://www.youtube.com/watch?v=vKBpED0IyLc` link.

 .. toctree::
    :maxdepth: 1